Flanders: Languages

 At the creation of the Belgian state, French was the only official language.
 Historically Flanders was a Dutch-speaking region.
 For a long period, French was used as a second language and, like elsewhere in Europe, commonly spoken among the aristocracy.
 There is still a French-speaking minority in Flanders, especially in the municipalities with language facilities, along the language border and the Brussels periphery (Vlaamse Rand), though many of them are French-speakers that migrated to Flanders in recent decades.

 In French Flanders, French is the only official language and now the native language of the majority of the population, but there is still a minority of Dutch-speakers living there.
-French is also the primary language in the officially bilingual Brussels Capital Region, (see Francization of Brussels).
+French is also the primary language in the officially bilingual Brussels Capital Region (see Francization of Brussels).

 Many Flemings are also able to speak French, children in Flanders generally get their first French lessons in the 5th primary year (normally around 10 years).
 But the current lack of French outside the educational context makes it hard to maintain a decent level of French.
 As such, the proficiency of French is declining.
 Flemish pupils are also obligated to follow English lessons as their third language.
 Normally from the second secondary year (around 14 years old), but the ubiquity of English in movies, music, IT and even advertisements makes it easier to learn and maintain the English language.

 Media

-The public radio and television broadcaster in Flanders is VRT, which operates the TV channels één, Canvas, Ketnet, OP12 and (together with the Netherlands) BVN.
+The public radio and television broadcaster in Flanders is VRT, which operates the TV channels VRT 1, VRT Canvas, Ketnet, and (together with the Netherlands) BVN.
 Flemish provinces each have up to two TV channels as well.
 Commercial television broadcasters include vtm and Vier (VT4).
 Popular TV series are for example Thuis and F.C.
 De Kampioenen.

 The five most successful Flemish films were Loft (2008; 1,186,071 visitors), Koko Flanel (1990; 1,082,000 tickets sold), Hector (1987; 933,000 tickets sold), Daens (1993; 848,000 tickets sold) and De Zaak Alzheimer (2003; 750,000 tickets sold).
 The first and last ones were directed by Erik Van Looy, and an American remake is being made of both of them, respectively The Loft (2012) and The Memory of a Killer.
 The other three ones were directed by Stijn Coninx.